Patricia Heaton’s ‘The Middle’ Renewed For A Ninth Season, Equaling ‘Raymond’

 — RinconCelebNews (@RinconCelebNews) November 28, 2016

 Frankie is a dental assistant who is married to a calm quarry manager named Mike.
 Even though she is again playing the role of a mother, Patricia Heaton’s character in The Middle is entirely different from her role in Everybody Loves Raymond.
-Frankie Heck is a true representative of many middle-class American women, who cater to the needs of her family at the expense of their own dreams.
+Frankie Heck is a true representative of many middle-class American women who cater to the needs of her family at the expense of their own dreams.

 Frankie and Mike reside in a small fictional town of Orson in Indiana, and they strive to escape the monotony of life by finding happiness in a local community.
 According to ABC 7 Chicago, Patricia Heaton revealed that the middle-class family depicted in The Middle find happiness in the simplest of things.